 Myth #1: Divers use oxygen tanks when diving

 Often, when non-divers (and even trained divers) refer to the cylinders we all strap to our backs, the term “oxygen tanks” are used.
-However, most cylinders contain ordinary surface air, which are only 21 percent oxygen and a whopping 78 percent nitrogen.
+However, most cylinders contain ordinary surface air, which is only 21 percent oxygen and a whopping 78 percent nitrogen.

-Pure oxygen becomes toxic at around 8-10 meters, so diving on oxygen would mean really shallow dives, or really dangerous ones.
+Pure oxygen becomes toxic at around 8-10 meters, so diving on oxygen would mean really shallow dives or really dangerous ones.
 Some divers use Nitrox, an enriched air type, where additional oxygen is added to the mix, but even these rarely go beyond 40 percent oxygen.

 Myth #2: Divers get eaten by sharks